 The reduction and prevention of air pollution shouldn’t fall only at the hands of a select few.

 Like its effects starting at the cellular level, the solution should also begin at the core.
-Every individual, every government, and business should strive to take steps against it.
-No matter how small it is, ensuring to make strides in preventing it should come as natural as breathing.
+Every individual, every government, and every business should strive to take steps against it.
+No matter how small it is, ensuring that strides are made to prevent it should come as naturally as breathing.

 Timeline of the Issue